 They stay with him for an eternity.
 Capable of nothing but love, they accompany every thought back into his mind as he slowly comes to grips with who he is… where he is… what he is.
 A Soul has returned and whatever existed in its place has been released to pure Love.

-We can make the right choices out of love and trust in the right medicine or we can continue trying to apply material and intellectual solutions to the void that exists inside our hearts… where our Souls used to be.
+We can make the right choices out of love and trust in the right medicine or we can continue trying to apply material and intellectual solutions to the void that exists inside our being… where our Souls used to be.